AriesApp/open-api-doc/source/index.html.md

 **Template** is similar to a *class* in object-oriented languages, in other words a blank waiver form.
 Each template in WaiverForever has a unique identifier and multiple versions.
 Each time a waiver is edited and saved, a new template version is created.
 In general, we always return the latest version when requesting a waiver template.

-**Wavier** is similar to an *instance* in object-oriented languages, in other words a filled waiver form.
+**Waiver** is similar to an *instance* in object-oriented languages, in other words a filled waiver form.
 Each time after user sign and submit/upload, a new waiver is created and saved.
 Waiver may have pictures attached.

 **Field** is the smallest logical unit of a template or a waiver.
 You can find all the fields we support here: [Field Types](#schemafield).